AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 1. **Set the role**

    Users in an Interactive Live Streaming Premium channel are either a host or an audience member.
 The host publishes streams to the channel, and the audience subscribes to the streams.

-4. **Join a channel**
+2. **Join a channel**

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-5. **Publish and subscribe to audio and video in the channel**
+3. **Publish and subscribe to audio and video in the channel**

    After joining a channel, a host can publish audio and video and subscribe other hosts in the channel.

-6.  **Subscribe to audio and video in the channel**
+4. **Subscribe to audio and video in the channel**

 The role of audience can only subscribe to all hosts in the channel, you can call `setClientRole` to switch the client role to host.

 ## Prerequisites

 - Xcode 9.0 or later.
 - Two iOS devices running iOS 8.0 or later
 - A computer that can access the Internet.
-Ensure that no firewall is deployed in your network environment, otherwise the project will fail.
+Ensure that no firewall is deployed in your network environment, otherwise the project fails.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms) and get the following information from Agora Console:
   - The App ID: A randomly generated string provided by Agora for identifying your app.
   - A temporary token: A token is the credential that authenticates a user when your app client joins a channel.
 A temporary token is valid for 24 hours.
   - The channel name: A string that identifies the channel.
 - Apple developer account.

 ## Project setup